marklogic-community/marklogic-samplestack/browser/README.md

 The behavior of the `gulp e2e` command is discussed in general in the [JavaScript README](../README-JavaScript).
 The following flags may be included in `gulp e2e` commands to run them in mixed mode.

-- `middle-tier=external`: use this flag to cause e2e tests to be run against the Java middle-tier, when you have already launched the Java middle-tier code in a separate terminal (and you have a **clean and completel** database setup already performed).
+- `middle-tier=external`: use this flag to cause e2e tests to be run against the Java middle-tier, when you have already launched the Java middle-tier code in a separate terminal (and you have a **clean and complete** database setup already performed).
 - `middle-tier=java`: use this flag to cause e2e tests to use the gradle commands themselves to configure/reconfigure the database "from scratch", and then automatically launch the Java middle-tier.

 ## License